-- Some image filtering operations can be formulated as an optimization problem with objective functions balancing two criteria: - The filtered image should be similar to the original one. - The filtered image should be smooth. (e.g. have small gradients) - A Gaussian filter, for example, can be viewed as the solution to such an optimization problem.
+- Some image filtering operations can be formulated as an optimization problem with objective functions balancing two criteria: - The filtered image should be similar to the original one. - The filtered image should be smooth. (e.g. have small gradients)

 Image filtering as an optimization problem, why?